o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 The rmr_set_fack function enables *fast TCP acknowledgements* if the underlying transport library supports it.
-This might be useful for applications which must send messages as a maximum rate.
+This might be useful for applications which must send messages at a maximum rate.

 RETURN VALUE